|

 expecting this for some time.
 I wonder how much longer “Beer in the

-Evening” and “Pubs Galore” have got
+Evening” and “Pubs Galore” have got left?

 And then on

 with the tattooing.
 It’s only two weeks since “My Boy TM ” started his new hobby.
-He’s the
+He’s the first

-efforts so far.
+far.
 Even if doing me is like “tattooing a womble” (!)
 I quite

 like what he’s done to my arm, and the angel he did on “Daddies Little Angel TM ” is quite impressive…